Fast relaxation of the random field Ising dynamics: Introduction

 Our aim is to localize the dynamics to blocks of diameter $C \log n$, inside of which the large typical size of the field shields the center of the ball from the influence of the boundary.
 This would reduce the mixing time on $\Lambda_n$ to the maximum mixing time on a block.
 However, as indicated by the short proof in Subsection~\ref{sec:easy-quasipolynomial-bound}, if these regions are chosen as cubes, the worst-case mixing time will be super-polynomial in $n$ in $d\ge 3$.

 Our proof leverages the fact that the regions where the external field is not large are a sparse subset of $\Lambda_n$, i.e., they behave like a subcritical percolation and their largest connected components have $O(\log n)$ volume.
 We construct localizing blocks depending on the realization of $h$, in such a way that their largest volume is $\tilde O(\log n)$, their boundary is sufficiently shielded from their bulk by large fields, and the blocks' worst mixing time is sub-polynomial.
 The crux of this construction is twofold: \begin{itemize} \item We coarse-grain the lattice into good and bad blocks of radius $\log \log n$, where bad blocks are those dominated by small field values (in a quantifiable way).
 The coarse-graining enables a construction which isolates the ``bad'' portions of $\Lambda_n$ while building up enough buffer around them that different boundary conditions on a block do not influence its bulk.
-The largest blocks in this construction will have volume $O(\log n \log \log n)$. \item The amenability of and isoperimetry in $\mathbb Z^d$ ensure that the cut-width of a domain with volume $|B|$ is at most $|B|^{(d-1)/d}$.
-A standard bound of the mixing time by the exponential in the cut-width then gives a sub-polynomial worst mixing time over the blocks. \end{itemize} We note that similar coarse-graining ideas were used to homogenize quenched randomness in~\cite{CMM-Disordered-magnets} for the random ferromagnet (random couplings rather than fields).
+The largest blocks in this construction will have volume $O(\log n \log \log n)$. \item The amenability of and isoperimetry in $\mathbb Z^d$ ensure that the mixing time of Glauber dynamics on an Ising model on a domain $B$ with volume $|B|$ is at most $\exp(O(|B|^{(d-1)/d}))$; see Lemma~\ref{lem:surface-mixing-time-bound}.
+This then gives a sub-polynomial worst-case mixing time over the blocks. \end{itemize} We note that similar coarse-graining ideas were used to homogenize quenched randomness in~\cite{CMM-Disordered-magnets} for the random ferromagnet (random couplings rather than fields).